 That same story shows the risk of breaking into a room through the window.
 All of those glass shards lying around hurt.

 Dilbert joined a society dedicated to the preservation of an endangered squirrel.
-The idea was to tranq the last male and mate it with the last female.note Which wouldn't provide sufficient genetic diversity, but just go with it.
-Dilbert's team get to work, they fire the tranq from the rifle from a few feet away, there's a Reaction Shot of their Oh Crap faces, and then one of them points out that, perhaps, they should've used a smaller dart.
+The idea was to tranq the last male and mate it with the last female.note Which wouldn't provide sufficient genetic diversity, but these guys aren't exactly geniuses.
+Dilbert's team get to work, they fire the tranq from the rifle from a few feet away, there's a Reaction Shot of their Oh, Crap faces, and then one of them points out that, perhaps, they should've used a smaller dart.

 There's a very similar example in "Marshal Law Takes Manhattan", in which a psychotic parody of Daredevil is falling to his death from a skyscraper and manages to grab hold of a flagpole protruding from the building... whereupon the inertia rips his arms off.